januaruwanda/go-project-layout/README.md

-# Bigsocial Codebase
+# Go Codebase

 # Architecture
 ![architecture](docs/assets/arch.png)
 - **FE Dashboard**: The front-end interface for users to interact with the system, providing visualizations and controls for video analytics.

-- **Bigsocial-codebase**: The core backend service that handles all video analytics and API analytics, ensuring efficient processing and management of video data.
+- **Go-codebase**: The core backend service that handles all video analytics and API analytics, ensuring efficient processing and management of video data.

 - **MinIO**: An object storage service used for storing and retrieving large amounts of unstructured data, such as video files and analytics results.